 What is Financial Assistance?
 A portion of the operating budget is set aside each year for financial assistance to help families who might find the cost of a Paddington education beyond their reach.
 We also request donations for financial assistance at our annual spring auction.
 These funds are offered to new or returning families when need is determined.
 Paddington Station does not offer loans for tuition.

 Families who wish to apply for financial assistance can begin the process online at solutionsbysss.com.
 The Paddington Station code is 5634.
-Financial assistance applications are due on February 1, 2020.
+Financial assistance applications are due on February 12, 2020 for our current, alumni or sibling application families and February 24, 2020 for new families.
 Late applications will be considered if financial assistance funds are still available.
 Copies of the federal tax return for the last two years including schedule 1040 and all supporting schedules, plus W-2s should be placed online with your Parents’ Financial Statement on the SSS website or submitted directly to the Paddington Station Business Manager, Estelle Dougherty.
 If the federal return for 2019 is not yet completed, please submit it by May 1, 2020.
 Paddington Station reserves the right to deny a financial assistance award if the tax returns are not submitted in a timely manner or do not verify the information submitted with the application to SSS.

 The SSS processing fee is $51.
 If a family qualifies for a fee waiver, it will be applied automatically by SSS.